dylanPowers/ipfs-linux-service/README.md

 IPFS Linux Init Daemon
 ======================
 Note that for multi-user systems this is entirely useless.
-For a single user system however (like on a cloud server), it's helpful because IPFS will automatically be started at boot and always be at the ready without resorting to running it in a screen process.
+For a single user system however, it's helpful because IPFS will automatically be started at boot and always be at the ready without resorting to running it in a screen process.